akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 > proposal a plan to upgrade off of any versions of browser that are
 > known to become unsupported during the execution of the contract.
 In
 > addition to meeting the requirements related to the standard DHSS browser,
-> the Offeror must also meet modern web browser compatibility standards with
+> the Offeror must also meet modern web browser compatibility standards.
-> major browsers (Safari, Chrome, Firefox)

 #### Requirement – Desktop Productivity Software Compatibility